 Umbilical Cord Milking

 Umbilical cord milking is where the cord is pinched and “milked” immediately following birth in order to quickly push blood into the baby (as you would squeeze ketchup out of a packet, or honey out of a honey stick).
-Starting as close to the placenta as possible, moving towards the baby, a care provider milks the cord several times before the cord is finally clamped and cut, usually within 20 seconds.
-Umbilical cord milking is also sometimes called “stripping the cord”.
+Starting as close to the placenta as possible, moving towards the baby, a care provider milks the cord several times before clamping and cutting the cord, usually within 20 seconds.
+Umbilical cord milking also goes by the term “stripping the cord”.

 Delayed Cord Clamping

 In recent years, ACOG and the AAP have both backed the practice of delayed cord clamping at birth for term and preterm infants.
-(This is wonderful news as when I began birth work it was a fight for women to have this request granted.)
+(When I began birth work it was a fight for women to have this request granted.)

-- Allows babies to have full access to the blood they are supposed to have
+- Allows babies to have full access to the blood they should have

 - Decreases anemia in the first year of life helping babies to get smarter, faster